gitter-badger/ecs/README.md

 All compatible entities will be stored at `filter.Entities` array, amount of them - at `filter.EntitiesCount`.

-> Important: `filter.Entities` cant be iterated with foreach-loop, for-loop should be used instead with filter.EntitiesCount value as upper-bound.
+> Important: `filter.Entities`, `filter.Components1`, `filter.Components2`, etc - can't be iterated with foreach-loop directly, use foreach-loop over `filter`, or for-loop with filter.EntitiesCount value as upper-bound.

 All components from filter `Include` constraint will be stored at `filter.Components1`, `filter.Components2`, etc - in same order as they were used in filter type declaration.